 98% total control efficiency using a VOC capture and control system with thermal/catalytic incineration and 100% VOC capture.

 (A).
-Emission Reduction:
+Emission Reductions from Industry Standard:

 Based on the above determined industry standard emissions and assuming a VOC capture efficiency of 100% and incinerator destruction efficiency of 98%, the amount of VOC emissions reduced is calculated below.